BenjaminHLee/DOI_Based_Analysis/README.md

 - CSV_headers is a comma-separated string of desired fields to be included in the output csv.
 All headers should be available through the [Altmetric API](https://api.altmetric.com/docs/call_doi.html).
   `"doi,readers_count"`

-- OutputFile is a string that names the file to be output to.
+- <a id="Usage_OutputFile">OutputFile</a> is a string that names the file to be output to.
 It should have the extension .csv.
   `AltmetricsByDOI.csv`